FaithClient/FaithBot/README.md

 Discord Bot for FaithClient
 Made by - immo, Hebiscuit, devgocri

-## Final Files directory is for hosted version of faithbot
+## Final Files directory is for Hosted Version of FaithBot
 ## MAKE SURE TO HAVE MOST COMMANDS REPLY
 ## TODO
 - Legit enable the intents -- done